This blog may contain affiliate links. Read our disclosure policy for more info.

 Miraflores, Peru got its name from the beautiful flowers that are everywhere.
 In Spanish, “Mira” means “to look” and “flores” means flowers, so, “to look at the flowers.”
 Even today this name holds true and the government spends a lot of money on the gardens and parks around Miraflores making it an incredibly beautiful part of the city – flowers everywhere you look!

 Miraflores looks like a gorgeous city even by Western standards.
-Between the tall sky scrappers, world-renowned restaurants, and upscale complex literally hanging on a cliff next to the ocean, Miraflores has made a name for itself and it’s really no wonder tourists continue to stay here and explore the many things to see and do in Miraflores, Peru.
+Between the tall sky scrappers, world-renowned restaurants, and upscale complex literally hanging on a cliff next to the ocean, Miraflores has made a name for itself as one of the best places to visit in Peru and it’s really no wonder tourists continue to stay here and explore the many things to see and do in Miraflores, Peru.

 19 Awesome Things to do in Miraflores, Peru